 \section{Introduction}

 Natural disasters have significant and lasting impacts on economies.
 In Japan, the Great Kant\=o Earthquake of 1923, an extremely huge quake with a moment magnitude scale of 7.9, was an unprecedented crisis, leaving 156,000 people killed, injured, or missing.
-The massive earthquake of 1923 had positive long-term impacts on industries through the so-called creative destruction mechanism, such as the technological upgrade of machinery and the selection into efficient firms (Okazaki, Okubo, and Strobl 2019).\footnote{\setstretch{0.84}See also Pereira (2009) for the positive long-term economic impacts of the Lisbon Earthquake of 1755.} However, a growing body of the literature indicates that fetal exposure to disasters can impede normal human development and thus lead to negative consequences on later-life health and socioeconomic outcomes (Vellore 2018; Rosales-Rueda and Triyana 2019; Karbownik and Wray 2019).\footnote{\setstretch{0.84}See Almond and Currie (2011), Currie and Vogl (2013), and Prinz et al.~(2018) for comprehensive reviews in the related literature.} The weight of evidence from this literature implies that little is known about the adverse long-term developmental effects of Japan's 1923 earthquake.
+The massive earthquake of 1923 had positive long-term effects on industries in the vicinity of Tokyo through the so-called creative destruction mechanism, which includes the technological upgradation of machinery and the selection into efficient firms.\footnote{\setstretch{0.84}Okazaki et al., `Creative'.
+See also Pereira, `The opportunity' for the positive long-term economic impacts of the Lisbon Earthquake of 1755.} However, a growing body of the literature indicates that fetal exposure to disasters can impede normal human development and thus lead to negative consequences for later-life health and socioeconomic outcomes.\footnote{\setstretch{0.84} See Almond and Currie, `Killing'; Currie and Vogl, `Early-life'; Prinz et al.~`Health' for comprehensive reviews in the related literature.} The weight of evidence from this literature implies that little is known about the adverse long-term developmental effects of Japan's 1923 earthquake.